FernandaFranco/170-study-guide/topics_review.md

 # Difference between client-side and server-side code?
 #### Client-side:

+- Code that is evaluated on the client side
+- Interacts with the user interface
 - render text files to be displayed appropriately to the user

 #### Server-side:
+- Code that is evaluated on the server side
-- verify user session
+- Verify user session
-- load data from database
+- Load data from database
-- render html (so erb/views is server side!)
+- Render html (so erb/views is server side!)

 # Which files in a Sinatra project is client-side and which are server-side?